P.I.M.P.: Samples and covers

 In 2008, the Bacao Rhythm & Steel Band released a single "PIMP" from their album 55 (2016).
 It was such a faithful cover that many people incorrectly believed that it was the source of the steel drum melody used in the 50 Cent single, though the Bacao single was released five years after 50 Cent had released "P.I.M.P.".
 This cover features heavily in the French legal thriller Anatomy of a Fall.

 Additional covers of the song include those on Hip Hop Baby (a 2004 compilation album of kid-friendly tunes from the group Tunes for Baby That Won't Drive You Crazy), and "P.I.N.T.", a parody version by British rapper 50 Pence (from his 2004 album 50 Pence Presents).

 Legal controversy

-In June 2016, producer Brandon Parrott and business manager Erica Tucker sued almost everyone involved with the 50 Cent record Get Rich or Die Tryin, claiming that he was tricked into licensing the use of a beat from his track "BAMBA".
+In June 2016, Parrott and business manager Erica Tucker sued almost everyone involved with the 50 Cent record Get Rich or Die Tryin, claiming that he was tricked into licensing the use of a beat from his track "BAMBA".
 Aftermath Records and Universal requested that the case be dismissed on the grounds that Parrott had already been compensated in an earlier settlement.
 Judge S. James Otero dismissed the complaint without leave to amend in November 2016.